mesosphere-backup/open-docs/tutorials/service-discovery.md

 <img src="{% asset_path service-discovery/1.png %}" alt ="" width="100%">

-If SVC2 on Slave 2 then attempts to connect to SVC1 at `localhost:2222`, HAProxy will route the request to the first configured SVC1 instance.
-In this case, the one running on Slave 1.
+If SVC2 on Agent 2 then attempts to connect to SVC1 at `localhost:2222`, HAProxy will route the request to the first configured SVC1 instance.
+In this case, the one running on Agent 1.

 <img src="{% asset_path service-discovery/2.png %}" alt="" width="100%">

-If disaster strikes and Slave 1 goes offline, the next request to `localhost:2222` will be routed to Slave 2.
+If disaster strikes and Agent 1 goes offline, the next request to `localhost:2222` will be routed to Agent 2.

 <img src="{% asset_path service-discovery/3.png %}" alt="" width="100%">